jmakings/jmakings/README.md

- - I’m interested in bioinformatics, machine learning, and software development
+ - Interested in bioinformatics, machine learning, and software development
-- I’m currently pursuing a MS in Computer Science at the University of California, San Diego
+- Currently pursuing a MS in Computer Science at the University of California, San Diego
 - Reach me here:
   - jeffmakings@gmail.com
   - linkedin.com/in/jeffmakings/